Decoding Footwear Comfort in 14 Points

 Good natural support all around

 The leather should be stretchy, thick, soft and well treated.
-Good leather ensures that the footwear is going to conform to the feet.
+Good leather ensures that the footwear will conform to the feet.
 On the other hand, nylon and other parts like mesh lining should have similar characteristics.
-If those parts tear and wear out easily, the shoe will be quite uncomfortable.
+If those parts tear and wear out quickly, the shoe will be quite uncomfortable.
 Hard and rough upper material may continually press your feet in the wrong way.

 12. Toe Room

 Space for the softer parts

 Toes are more vulnerable as they are softer, separate parts of the feet.
 These need much more space than traditional shoes give.
 Toenails are easily deformed by continuous pressure.
 The bones are thinner.
 Blood flow is easily restricted by those small toe boxes.
 Toes are a significant source of soreness.
 Larger toe boxes and caps can prevent these.

 Comfort is a mental state… okay, let’s call it this way, a psychophysical phenomenon.
 If your feet look better, you look better.
 If you look stronger, you are treated better.
 Better treatment boosts mood.
 Boosted mood elevates efficacy.
 Elevated efficacy brings more result.
 The result brings confidence and a dopamine-boost.
 This results in heightened personality which will inhibit pain and soreness in many ways.
 This state will even heal your pain quicker and `make yourself comfortable’ in postures and steps.
 As we all recognize, fatigue is directly correlated with stress and anxiety which amplifies every bit of negative sense.

 Yeah, make sure that your super comfy footwear looks nice and badass!

 When old is rust instead of gold